wyfo/apischema/docs/performance_and_benchmark.md

 !!! note
     The example above doesn't even use `serialization_method` with `pass_through`, or `serialization_default`, and is still slower.

+## Discriminator

+OpenAPI defines a [discriminator object](https://spec.openapis.org/oas/v3.1.0#discriminator-object) which can be used to shortcut deserialization of union of object types.

 ## Benchmark

 !!! note